Understanding Channels, Video-on-Demand, and Pay-Per-View

 This article shows real-life examples of Channel, Event, Video-on-Demand, and Pay-Per-View in use.
 At WpStream, thousands of streamers are steadily growing their streaming businesses using our services.
 Whether you choose to monetize your videos or not, WpStream can help you live stream all your video and audio content.
 This article defines and explains the logistics behind our services.

 A channel includes audio and video content similar to traditional TV channels.
-The admin can run as many channels as possible and decide whether to monetize a channel or offer it for free.
-A channel can be reused for upcoming live-streaming events or permanently deleted.
+The admin can run as many channels as they wish and decide whether to monetize or offer them for free.

 An event is a transmission on a specific channel that has a beginning and an end.
 Events can run on a specific channel one after the other.
 Such events include the entertainment industry where concerts and sports tournaments get live streamed, in the professional industry, or in education.
 In other words, if you can live it, you can live stream it.
 An event can be offered for a fee or for free.
 Events can also be recorded for later viewing and become VODs.